Dota-Explorer/Dota-Explorer/README.md

 ##

+### Developer's words from main Dota2-Gameplay [page](https://github.com/ValveSoftware/Dota2-Gameplay):

+Remember to be kind to everyone here - we all love the game and we're all trying to make it the best possible.

+##

 My goal?
 To make the game better.<br/>
 My dream?
 To work at Valve.<br/>
 My reality?
 To wind down my Dota activities due to starting a second job.